Paint Mines by Lindsey Fisher 2 sunshine

 • Entering the Paint Mine formations is prohibited.

-• The Paint Mines is closed at night, but a permit is available for those that want to take photographs at night.
+• The Paint Mines is closed at night, but a permit is available for those who want to take photographs at night.

 • Drone use on El Paso County Park Property is prohibited.

-These rules are in place to preserve the natural beauty of the park and for the safety of visitors.
+These rules are in place to preserve the park’s natural beauty and for visitors’ safety.

-Commercial photographers and those that would like to do Astro-Photography will need a permit.
-(No film, movie or video shoots).
+Commercial photographers, those conducting any photoshoots (commercial or amateur), and those who would like to do Astro-Photography will need a permit.
+(No film, movie, or video shoots).
 Please visit the Paint Mines – Commercial Photography information link for additional information.
+The permitting process does take 10 – 14 days to process.
+In most cases, we can have the permit ready within 10 days.

 Contact the Parks Office for more information at (719) 520-7529 or Parks@elpasoco.com.